-- R/B# pin

-- Cache Status Bit (SR[6] = 0 indicates the cache is busy; SR[6] = 1 means the cache is ready).
+- R/B# pin - Cache Status Bit (SR[6] = 0 indicates the cache is busy; SR[6] = 1 means the cache is ready).

 The user can issue another Cache Program Command Sequence after the Cache is ready.
-The user can always monitor the chip state by Ready/Busy Status Bit (SR[5]).
+The user can always monitor the chip state with Ready/Busy Status Bit (SR[5]) by issuing the 70h or 78h command to read status.
+To use the Status Enhanced Read (78h) for reading each die status if the cross die cache program operation failed.
 The user can issues either program confirm command (10h) or cache program command (15h) for the last page if the user monitor the chip status by issuing Read Status Command (70h).